MrBiggins/Blogging.System/README.md

 docker compose up --build
 ```
 This command will build the Docker images (if needed) and start all services defined in the `docker-compose.yml` file.

+**Note:** As part of the Docker build process, all tests are executed automatically.
+If any test fails, the build will stop and the application will not be started.

 ### Stop the application
 ```